JA Worldwide Contributes New Learning Experiences to the Hour of AI

 Young people need to learn to use AI, Mireille believes, because it provides an opportunity to expand and amplify the human skills that already make them powerful learners.
 “It’s not that AI is a basic human need.
 We lived without it before.
 But it presents a powerful opportunity: a chance to expand, amplify, and showcase their human skills.
 When used intentionally, AI strengthens creativity, critical thinking, and problem-solving.
 It can also significantly expand the impact young people can have in their communities, in their future jobs, and in the wider world around them.”

 JA is uniquely positioned to teach AI literacy because of the way our programs work.
 “At JA, our programs rely on project-based learning and experiential learning.
-Both approaches create a natural space for experimentation and iteration, which makes them ideal environments to teach about and with AI.
+Both approaches create a natural space for experimentation and iteration, making them ideal environments for teaching about and with AI.
 They allow us to help students understand what AI is while also giving them the freedom to experiment with it, apply their human skills, and shape how they use it.
 This ensures AI becomes a thinking partner rather than a tool that replaces their innate abilities, the uniqueness of their minds, and their personal way of thinking.”

 Hour of AI emphasizes that participation begins with access.
 AI literacy should be available to every learner in every community.
 JA shares that belief.
 Through our global network, we reach young people from diverse backgrounds and help them gain the skills and confidence to thrive in a rapidly changing world.
 When students learn to use AI, they learn to see new possibilities for solving problems, strengthening their communities, and building futures they shape themselves.